 Culling Unwanted Documents

-During ECA, there are a lot of documents that can be culled from the potential review population without any review required at all – they can simply be culled based on the metadata associated with the documents.
-Here are examples of metadata fields that can be used to cull unwanted documents:
+During ECA, many documents can be culled from the review population without any review required based on the metadata associated with the documents.
+Here are examples of metadata fields that we can use to cull unwanted documents:

-Date Range: Documents outside the relevant date range should obviously be culled from review.
+Date Range: Documents outside the relevant date range should be culled from review.

-De-Duplication: Generating a Hash value digital fingerprint for each file and then automatically excluding additional documents with the same Hash value is one of the best methods to cull a considerable number of unwanted documents.
+De-Duplication: Generating a Hash value digital fingerprint for each file and then automatically excluding additional documents with the same Hash value is one of the best methods to cull many unwanted documents.

 Sender Domain: Domain categorization to identify emails from non-responsive domains is another way to cull unwanted documents quickly and effectively.

-Key Terms: The presence or absence of key search terms could be the final method of culling unwanted documents, but it’s also the least predictable for a variety of reasons, so it’s important to test the results and what’s not retrieved to ensure that the terms are appropriately scoped.
+Key Terms: The presence or absence of key search terms could be the final method of culling unwanted documents.
+It’s also the least predictable for various reasons, so it’s essential to test the results and what’s not retrieved to ensure that the terms fit the scope.

 Identifying Key People

-While you may know some of the important people involved in the case, others may not be readily apparent until you look at the communication patterns of other key custodians.
-A communications analysis widget within an ECA tool can help identify those communication patterns that might lead to identification of other key custodians that might otherwise be missed.
-Drilling into communications between people to quickly analyze those communications can enable groups of documents to be quickly classified.
+While you may know some of the important people involved in the case, others may only be readily apparent once you look at the communication patterns of other key custodians.
+A communications analysis widget within an ECA tool can help identify those communication patterns that might lead to the identification of additional key custodians.
+In addition, drilling into communications between people to quickly analyze those communications can enable groups of documents to be rapidly classified.

 Identifying Important Topics

-Conceptual clustering is another way of identifying important topics that lead to documents likely to be important to the case.
-A cluster wheel within an ECA tool can quickly identify additional concepts that may also be important to your case (which may have been missed when identifying key search terms.
-Your ability to drill into the cluster wheel enables you to quickly mark groups of documents that are clearly responsive or non-responsive, saving them from a linear review process.
+Conceptual clustering is another way of identifying essential topics that lead to documents likely to be critical to the case.
+A cluster wheel within an ECA tool can quickly identify additional concepts that may also be important to your case and may need to be included when determining key search terms.
+In addition, your ability to drill into the cluster wheel enables you to quickly mark groups of documents that are responsive or non-responsive, saving them from a linear review process.

-ECA technology today provides terrific tools to quickly cull unwanted documents and prioritize what’s left, but without the expertise to maximize the effective use of those tools, employing repeatable templates to manage workflows, you can only go so far.
-Leveraging that expertise to create those templates using these tools to streamline the ECA-to-review workflow is the key to being able to understand your data.
+ECA technology today provides terrific tools to cull unwanted documents and prioritize what’s left quickly.
+Still, you can only go so far without the expertise to maximize the effective use of those tools, employing repeatable templates to manage workflows.
+Leveraging that expertise to create those templates using these tools to streamline the ECA-to-review workflow is the key to understanding your data.

 For more information about Sandline’s Managed Review services, click here.